seanyoung/cir/irp/README.md

 See the [docs](https://docs.rs/irp/) for the usage and some examples.

 Currently IRP can be encoded to either raw IR or pronto hex.

-## IRP decoding

-There is no IRP decoder yet.
-The plan is:

- - Convert IRP to a NFA, much like regular expressions.
-There will also be a NFA executer to decode IR.
- - Convert the NFA to DFA to make it much more efficient
- - Compile the NFA to BPF to build an IR decoder which can be loaded in the linux kernel
+Decoding is done via NFA state machine.